 Alas, one drives for show; one putts for dough!

-The St. John Golf Club also sent Rickwood west to biggest Canadian golf tournament in 1912 and 1913, the national Open championships held at the Rosedale Golf Club, in Toronto, and the Royal Montreal Golf Club, respectively.
-In 1913, Rickwood was the maritime provinces' only representative at the Canadian open, where he finished 17th, his best ever finish in this championship.
+The St. John Golf Club also sent Rickwood west to the biggest Canadian golf tournament of 1912 and 1913, the national Open championships held at the Rosedale Golf Club, in Toronto, and the Royal Montreal Golf Club, respectively.